SelinaS37/PBInference/README.md

 The repository includes:
 - Implementation of PB inference methods discussed in the paper.
 - Simulations and analyses used to generate the results in the paper.
-- Code for reproduce our UK Biobank Analysis, but access to UK Biobank is required as the data cannot be released.
+- Code to reproduce our UK Biobank Analysis.
+[Note: access to UK Biobank is required as the data cannot be publicly released.]

 The simulation evaluates the performance of several methods implemented with the [`ipd`](https://ipd-tools.github.io/ipd/) package, including: